richardtjornhammar/impetuous/README.md

 ```

-You will notice that the largest variation is now aligned with the `X axis`, the second most variation aligned with the `Y axis` and the third most, aligned with the `Z axis`.
+You will notice that the largest variation is now aligned with the `X axis`, the second most variation aligned with the `Y axis` and the third most, aligned with the `Z axis` while the graph topology remained unchanged.

 # Notes